elchin-jafar/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 3 - finds common element in 2 given set <br />
 4 - finds only different elements in 2 givet set <br />
 5 - return length of given dictionary <br />
+6 - print dictionary keys and values but keys should sorted <br />